Home to Gator Nation

 The University of Florida

-Home of the Florida Gators, UF is the sixth largest university campus by enrollment in the U.S. You don’t have to be a student or a member of the faculty to participate in the many events that happen on and around campus.
+Home of the Florida Gators, UF is the sixth largest university campus by enrollment in the U.S which is why it’s considered by many as their first choice.
+You don’t have to be a student or a member of the faculty to participate in the many events that happen on and around campus.

 You might take a guided tour of the campus or attend the football games each fall.
 Families love visiting the Florida Museum of Natural History, which boasts a butterfly rainforest.
 Another favorite on-campus spot is Lake Alice.
 Though small, this is a great place to spot softshell turtles, and the UF bat house is nearby.